 The number of disqualifications goes up and down each year.
 It is normally between 1.000 – 1,200.

 Visit the following web page for the most up to date statistics

 7. What will it cost me to contest director disqualification proceedings?

-As long as you deal with matters early, legal costs can be limited.
+As long as you deal with matters early, legal costs of disqualification claims can be limited.

 - the golden rule is that the earlier you deal with a threatened director disqualification proceedings, the cheaper it is;

 - ignoring threatened disqualification proceedings is ill advised as they are unlikely to be dropped and you could, if formal director disqualification proceedings are issued, be faced with paying the Secretary of State’s legal costs.

 However, as a director of a company, you do have statutory duties to cooperate with the Secretary of State and the Official Receiver in respect of these enquiries and accordingly they cannot be ignored.
 The most important approach to take is to obtain proper advice on your responses and respond accordingly.
 The longer you leave these director disqualification claims, the more expensive they can become and the worse your prospects of getting rid of the director disqualification claim.